 10. Eat nutritious meals to promote your general health.

-PRINCIPAL DISPLAY PANEL - 80 mg Dose Pack Carton
+PRINCIPAL DISPLAY PANEL - 80 mg Suppository Blister Pack Carton

 Keep this and all medications out of the reach of children.